 The Georgia Tech “Spring Track” program addresses the needs of students who did not begin their Russian study in fall of Freshman year.
-“Spring Track” quickly integrates students into the Russian program through a combination of on-campus study and summer intensive study while living in Riga, Latvia and St. Petersburg, Russia with Russian-speaking families.
+“Spring Track” quickly integrates students into the Russian program through a combination of on-campus study and summer intensive study while living in Riga, Latvia with Russian-speaking families.

 Students enroll in RUSS 1001 for Spring semester.
-In summer, participants in the program spend nine weeks taking a total of nine credits (three semesters) of Russian in Riga and Moscow.
+In summer, participants in the program spend nine weeks taking a total of nine credits (three semesters) of Russian in Riga.
 The courses use the same textbooks and cover the same topics as on-campus RUSS 1002, 2001, and 2002, but combine this with an immersion environment.
 Returning students are ready to jump into RUSS 3001, just eight months after beginning Russian study!
 A minor or additional study abroad and internships are just around the corner.

 The program includes: